calmjs/calmjs.parse/README.rst

     var blink = function(s) {
         return '<blink>' + s + '</blink>';
     };
+    //# sourceMappingURL=data:application/json;base64;...

+In this example, the ``io.write`` function was provided with the pretty unparser, an generator expression that will produce the two ASTs from the two source files, and then both the target and sourcemap argument are identical, which forces the source map generator to generate the base64 encoding.

-Naturally, if a minifying printer with globals being obfuscated, the resulting script will have the earlier obfuscated global names mangled by later ones, as the unparsing is done separately by the ``io.write`` function.
+Do note that if multiple ASTs were supplied to a minifying printer with globals being obfuscated, the resulting script will have the earlier obfuscated global names mangled by later ones, as the unparsing is done separately by the ``io.write`` function.

 Advanced usage